 If you are responsible for bringing up a child under the age of 16, or under 20 if they’re in approved education, you may be eligible for child benefit.
 You will be able to claim £21.05 per week for your eldest or only child, and £13.95 a week for any subsequent children.

-Only one person is able to claim child benefit for each child, so if you are taking the majority of the responsibility for your child, you should be receiving the benefit.
-If your ex-partner was previously receiving the benefit, they will need to contact HMRC to stop further payments and you will need to submit a new claim.
+Only either your ex-spouse or you are able to claim child benefit for each child, so if you are taking the majority of the responsibility for your child, you should be receiving the benefit.
+If your ex-husband or wife was previously receiving the benefit, they will need to contact HMRC to stop further payments and you will need to submit a new claim.

 Will child maintenance payments affect my benefits?